mendix/docs/content/refguide/view-menu.md

 ## 9 Properties

-This pane displays the properties of the currently selected element.
+The **Properties** pane displays the properties of the currently selected element.
 This is where a lot of editing in Studio Pro takes place.

 ## 10 Stories

-For [Team Server](/developerportal/develop/team-server) app projects, this pane shows the [stories](/developerportal/collaborate/stories) of the current [Sprint](/developerportal/develop/planning-development).
+For [Team Server](/developerportal/develop/team-server) app projects, the **Stories** pane shows the [stories](/developerportal/collaborate/stories) of the current [Sprint](/developerportal/develop/planning-development).

 ## 11 Toolbox

-This pane displays the tools that can be used in the current editor.
+The **Toolbox** pane displays the tools that can be used in the current editor.
 For example, in a page you can insert all kinds of widgets (for example, [data widgets](data-widgets)) by dragging them from the **Toolbox** to your page.

 ## 12 Debug Windows